arsenetar/dupeguru/help/en/scan.rst

 Picture blocks
 --------------

-*Picture Edition only*.

-dupeGuru Picture Edition stands apart of its two friends.
+dupeGuru Picture mode stands apart of its two friends.
 Its scan types are completely different.
 The first one is its "Contents" scan, which is a bit too generic, hence the name we use here, "Picture blocks".